prisong97/prisong97.github.io/_posts/2021-07-05-sufficient_stats.md

 $$
 as desired.
 Note that for (3), we made use of the fact that sufficient statistics are not unique: if $T_1$ is sufficient for $\theta$, then $T_1, T_2$ are jointly sufficient for $\theta$.

+Assuming conditional independence, the converse holds true.
+The proof to this can be found in the paper.